scolecite/mica-gd355/lectures/w5-review.md

 - name your images this way.
 If you are Emily and you tried John’s sketch-5, `john-5-emily.png`
 - post all the images to Google Drive
-- print the images on letter-sized paper.
+- print the images on letter-sized paper (horizontally).